How to ensure a good employee onboarding process

 Set up each new hire as a project by copying the previous one as a template.
 E.g. in Trello you can copy a ‘board’.

 This is better.
 Especially if everyone uses the same system.
 However, it ties tasks to individuals rather than roles.
 This is a problem when someone is absent.
 Also, it doesn’t connect with the work instructions required.
 A method like this can scale well to involve 5-10 role owners and perhaps 5 employees a month.

-#3: Using a process collaboration platform
+#3: Using a BPM platform for your employee onboarding process

 Use a specialised tool for understanding, executing and improving processes – Gluu!
 (Sorry, this is the time when we unashamedly plug our own product.
 We just can’t help it.)
 This lets you connect people, roles, processes, work instructions and tasks in one space.
 Every role owner will see their task for each new employee.
 This way tasks will be done at the right time and in the right way even if someone is away.

 Also, as you improve and adjust your employee onboarding process along the way, then you can easily have closed-loop communications at each step in your process.
 Doing it this way can help you achieve a consistent process across multiple locations and keep quality high even when role owners leave and join.

 Check out this video for a quick tour of how it could work, or read more about Gluu for onboarding here.

 “Treat employees like they make a difference and they will”